GeekTrainer/learn-django/Module5/Module5_Unit4.md

 {% endblock %}
 ```

-After adding the **shelter_form** link then add the path in the app **urls.py** file by copying the below code under the comment `# [TODO]: Add the path below for our Shelter CreateView`.
+4. Add the path in the app **urls.py** file by copying the below code under the comment `# [TODO]: Add the path below for our Shelter CreateView`.

 While adding this form to the public site isn't practical you could eventually create another site just for updating the database through the use of these forms.

 ```python
 urlpatterns = [